 Seasonality.
-Many of our products and/or much of our intellectual property are incorporated into consumer wireless devices, which are subject to seasonality and other fluctuations in demand.
+Many of our products and much of our intellectual property are incorporated into consumer wireless devices, which are subject to seasonality and other fluctuations in demand.
 Our revenues have historically fluctuated based on consumer demand for devices, as well as on the timing of customer/licensee device launches and/or innovation cycles (such as the transition to the next generation of wireless technologies).
 This has resulted in fluctuations in QCT revenues in advance of and during device launches incorporating our products and in QTL revenues when the related royalties were recognized, which prior to fiscal 2019 was when licensees reported their sales and beginning in fiscal 2019 when the licensees' sales occurred.
 Our historical trends were impacted by our prior dispute with Apple and its contract manufacturers, which was settled in April 2019.
-We expect to begin recording equipment revenues for new chipset models under our multi-year chipset agreement with Apple in the second half of fiscal 2020.
+Looking forward, we expect QCT revenues to be impacted by seasonal trends related to product launch timing for sales made to Apple under our multi-year chipset agreement.
 These trends may or may not continue in the future and have been impacted by the decline in consumer demand resulting from COVID-19.
-Further, the trends for QTL have been, and/or may in the future be, impacted by disputes and/or resolutions with licensees and/or governmental investigations or proceedings, including the lawsuit filed against us by the FTC.
+Further, the trends for QTL have been, and may in the future be, impacted by disputes and/or resolutions with licensees (such as our recent settlement of our prior dispute with Huawei) and/or governmental investigations or proceedings, including the lawsuit filed against us by the FTC.